Alexander-Miller/treemacs/README.md

  depending on whether you want to use n/p or j/k to navigate up and down.
 All other keybindings will be the same between both configurations.

- Once this is done Treemacs is ready to be used by calluing `treemacs-init`, `treemacs-toggle` or `treemacs-projectile-init`.
+ Once this is done Treemacs is ready to be used by calling `treemacs-init`, `treemacs-toggle` or `treemacs-projectile-init`.

 ## Configuration